sigdev2/newave/README.md

 # Newave

-New c-like preprocessor based on Boost Wave with additional interface
+New c-like preprocessor based on Boost Wave with additional interface.
+May used for any languages.
+Promising for web development.

 # Parameters

- - alias in global space
+ - **-a** - alias declare in global space
- - system in global space
+ - **-s** - system declare in global space
- - enable system
+ - **-i** - insert directive may use in global space
+ - **-x** - enable *system* directives runing, if flag not specifed, then system declarations and aliases using ignored and replaced with empty string

 # Dircetives